-Truck platooning, there have been tests of this ‘principle’ for years.
-But what exactly does truck platooning mean?
-What does it yield and can it be successful?
+Truck platooning, there have been tests on this ‘principle’ for years.
+But what exactly does truck platooning entail?
+What does it deliver and can it be successful?
 We have listed the facts for you.

 The transport of goods continues to grow.
-In 2018, 1.7 billion tons of goods were transported to, from and in the Netherlands.
+In 2018, 1.7 billion tonnes of goods were transported to, from and in the Netherlands.
 That year compared to 2017 gave an increase of 1.2%.
-Many of these goods come from or go to foreign countries.
+Many of these goods come from or go abroad.

-Expansion of infrastructure, such as (rail) roads, (air) ports, canals etc. is not always an option to meet the increasing freight traffic.
+Expansion of the infrastructure, such as (rail) roads, (air) ports, canals, etc., is not always an option to meet the increasing freight traffic.
 Therefore, truck platooning might be a solution.

-Truck platooning is the automated and direct following of trucks in small convoys of 3 to 5 trucks.
-This is possible because the trucks are electronically connected, by sensors mounted on the trucks such as a camera and radar, and by wireless communication.
+Truck platooning is the automated and direct trailing of trucks in small convoys of 3 to 5 trucks.
+This is possible because the trucks are electronically connected to each other, by placing mounted sensors such as a camera and radar and by wireless communication.

-The first truck determines the speed and route of the other trucks, which automatically follow the first truck.
+The lead truck determines the speed and route of the other trucks, which automatically follow the lead truck.
 Only the first truck in the ‘platoon’ requires a truck driver to control it.
-If the driver of the first truck brakes, all other trucks in the platoon brake in real time with the same dosage.
+If the driver of the front truck brakes, all the other trucks in the platoon real-time brake with the same dosage.
 In addition, when a new truck approaches or joins the platoon, it automatically connects with the other trucks.

-In the trucks behind the first truck (the ‘following’ trucks), there are actually truck drivers, but they are there to take over the controls, should things go wrong.
-However, the drivers of the following trucks always retain control of the truck.
-They decide in the platoon when to leave it and drive on independently.
+In the trucks behind the first truck (the ‘following’ trucks), there are truck drivers, but they are there to take over the controls, should the need arise.
+However, the drivers of the next trucks always keep control of the truck.
+They decide in the platoon when to leave it and continue driving independently.

 Why truck platooning?

-Truck platooning would be primarily good for traffic flow, but also for:
+Truck platooning would mainly be good for traffic flow, but also for:

 Saving on fuel

-The trucks in a platoon drive behind each other at the same constant speed.
-In addition, they have less air resistance, because the truck in front of them absorbs it.
+The trucks in a platoon drive at the same constant speed behind each other.
+In addition, they have less air resistance as the front truck absorbs it.
 This saves on fuel.

-Driving trucks closer together can lead to about a 10% reduction in CO2 emissions.
+Driving trucks closer together could lead to about 10% reduction in CO2 emissions.

-TNO therefore has a truck platooning test running called ‘ENSEMBLE’ in which the six largest European truck manufacturers are participating.
-This test focuses on two different types of platooning: platooning as an autonomous function and platooning as a support function.
+TNO has therefore run a truck platooning test called ‘ENSEMBLE’ in which the six largest European truck manufacturers are participating.
+This test will focus on two different types of platooning: platooning as an autonomous function and platooning as a support function.

-Platooning as a support function is the first step toward autonomous platooning.
-Platooning as a support function involves testing the communication between the trucks in the platoon.
-This system checks whether the trucks in the platoon are maintaining a safe distance and speed.
-The drivers in the platoon also receive information about situations on the road.
-This allows drivers to react more quickly to potentially dangerous situations.
+Platooning as a support function is the first step towards autonomous platooning.
+In platooning as a support function, testing is done on communicating between the trucks in the platoon.
+It checks whether the trucks in the platoon have a safe distance and speed.
+It also gives the drivers in the platoon information about situations on the road.
+This allows drivers to react faster to potentially dangerous situations.

-In 2015 through 2018, SmartPort* conducted a study on truck platooning.
-They state that a successful implementation of truck platooning requires a ‘digital platform’.
+In 2015 to 2018, SmartPort* conducted a study on truck platooning.
+They argue that successful implementation of truck platooning requires a ‘digital platform’.
 It also requires good cooperation between logistics planners and transporters.
 They need to share (transport) data with each other.
 This data can be about which trucks are available for platooning, but also to determine the order in which to drive.

 An ideal image or still employable?

-There have been a number of truck platooning tests.
+There have already been a number of truck platooning tests.
 But is truck platooning really as profitable as expected?
-Daimler (the owner of Mercedes-Benz, among others) says that even if truck platooning were perfectly executed, the fuel savings would still be much lower than the 4% that should theoretically be possible.
+Daimler (among others, the owner of Mercedes-Benz) says that even if truck platooning were implemented perfectly, the fuel savings would still be much lower than the 4% that should theoretically be possible.
 Tests in the US states of Nevada and Oregon even show that the benefit is below 1%.
-Daimler therefore considers the substantial investments in truck platooning unjustifiable.
+Daimler therefore thinks the hefty investments in truck platooning cannot be justified.

-During Daimler’s tests, it was also found that the platoon regularly broke up.
-The following trucks then had to add throttle anyway, which thus caused additional fuel burn.
-In addition, there were often passenger cars that penetrated the platoon.
+Daimler’s tests also showed that the platoon regularly broke up.
+The following trucks then had to accelerate anyway, thus causing extra fuel burn.
+In addition, passenger cars often invaded the platoon.

-Despite this, TNO wants to continue the research on truck platooning.
-They believe that Daimler’s research should be compared with the other studies recently conducted (by TNO).
+Despite this, TNO wants to continue research into truck platooning.
+They believe that Daimler’s research should be compared with the other recent studies (by TNO).
 Only then can statements be made.

-TNO is expected to present the results of their truck platooning test ‘ENSEMBLE‘ in May 2021.
+In May 2021, TNO is expected to present the results of their truck platooning test ‘ENSEMBLE‘.